Mikel Villanueva

-Mikel Villanueva Álvarez (born 14 April 1993) is a Venezuelan footballer who plays as a central defender for Portuguese club Vitória Guimarães and the Venezuela national team.
+Mikel Villanueva Álvarez (born 14 April 1993) is a Venezuelan professional footballer who plays as a centre-back for Saudi club Al-Fayha.

 He spent several years at Málaga, where he made 15 La Liga appearances and was mainly loaned to Segunda División clubs.
 He also played in the Portuguese Primeira Liga for Santa Clara and Vitória Guimarães.

 A full international for Venezuela since 2016, Villanueva represented the nation at three Copa América tournaments.

 Club career

 Early career

 Born in San Cristóbal, Táchira, Villanueva was a Deportivo Táchira youth graduate.
 On 3 March 2013 he made his professional debut, starting in a 0–1 away loss against Estudiantes de Mérida.

 After being rarely used, Villanueva moved to fellow Primera División team ACD Lara in 2014.
 He scored his first professional goal on 25 January 2015, netting the game's only in an away win against Carabobo FC.

 On 22 February 2015, Villanueva scored a brace in a 3–1 home win against Trujillanos FC.
 He finished the campaign with 20 appearances and four goals.